fkling/JSNetworkX/README.md

 - Port units to Jasmine
 - Port base classes
 - Implement renderer with D3
+- Port algorithms module

-To ease the developement, we built JSNetworkX on top of Google Closure Library.
+To ease the developement, we built JSNetworkX on top of Closure Library.
 This allows us also to use some more adanvaced features of the Google Closure Compiler and provides a solid structure for the code.

 Stay tuned!

+### Notes

+The code is scattered with using bracket notation to access properties (`foo['bar']`) instead of dot notation (`foo.bad`).
+This is ugly, I know.
+But it is necessary to make the code work well with the Closure Compiler in advanced mode.
+This mode drastically reduces the file size.

 ## Important differences from the Python version